Tattoos as a form of therapy and expression | 10 MASTERS

 In addition, we believe that it is important to make clear the influence of tattoos as a non-verbal language that conveys personal expression.

-On this occasion, we are honoured to have Caroline Gourdier answer all our questions on the subject.
+On this occasion, we are honored to have Caroline Gourdier answer all our questions on the subject.

 Who is she?